Babes in Toyland (1934 film): Songs

-The film features only six musical numbers from the enormous stage score, though that is fitting for a musical with only a 78-minute running time.
+The film features only five complete musical numbers from the enormous stage score, though that is fitting for a musical with only a 78-minute running time.
 Included in the film, in the order in which they are performed, are: "Toyland" (opening), "Never Mind Bo-Peep", "Castle in Spain", "Go to Sleep (Slumber Deep)", and "March of the Toys" (an instrumental piece).

-Also included in the film is an instrumental version of "I Can't do the Sum" for the running theme of Laurel and Hardy's scenes.
+Several other instrumental versions of songs from Victor Herbert's original 1903 operetta can be heard throughout the movie, mostly in the background.
+"I Can't Do the Sum" is the running theme of some of Laurel and Hardy's scenes, as well as the song, "Jane, Jane, Jane".
+The music heard during the wedding of Stannie and Barnaby is an excerpt from "The Birth of the Butterfly".
+The song that the townspeople dance to in celebration of Tom Tom's announcement that he and BoPeep are engaged is the allegro section from "Country Dance".
+The background music when Stannie and Ollie are in the toymaker’s shop is from the song fittingly titled, “In the Toymaker’s Workshop”.
+Barnaby’s villainous theme is from a song called “Forest Music”, and the music that plays when the bogeymen attack is from the “Finale” of Act 1.
 Another song, "Who's Afraid of the Big Bad Wolf?", is not one of the original stage songs but appears in the Three Little Pigs segment, heard only as an instrumental piece.

 The opening song is performed by Mother Goose and an offscreen chorus; most of the others are sung by Bo Peep and/or Tom-Tom.
 While none of the songs is performed by Laurel and Hardy, the two briefly dance and march in a memorable scene to "March of the Toys".

 Production

-RKO Pictures considered purchasing the property as an animated feature film to be shot in Technicolor by Walt Disney, however the projected price of the film gave pause to RKO's plans.
+RKO Pictures originally purchased the rights in 1930 with the plans of filming the musical partly in two-strip Technicolor.
+Plans were announced to have Bebe Daniels (later Irene Dunne) star in the musical along with the comedy team of Wheeler and Woolsey.
+Due to the backlash against musicals in the autumn of 1930, the plans were dropped.
+A couple of years later, some thought was given to filming the musical as an animated feature film to be shot in Technicolor by Walt Disney, however, the projected price of the film gave pause to RKO's plans.
 Hal Roach, who had seen the play as a boy, acquired the film rights to the project in November 1933.

 The film was completed in November 1934.
 The village of Toyland was built on sound stages at Hal Roach Studios with the buildings painted in vivid storybook colors, leading Stan Laurel to regret that the film wasn't shot in Technicolor.
-The film was originally produced in Sepiatone and later Colorized.
+The film was originally produced in sepia tone and later colorized.

+Walt Disney personally approved the appearance of Mickey Mouse in the film along with the use of the song "Who's Afraid of the Big Bad Wolf?".